smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 An execution mode which forces processing all data from it's inputs, removing partitionValues and filter conditions received from previous actions.

 ## DataObjectStateIncrementalMode
 An execution mode for incremental processing by remembering DataObjects state from last increment.
 The state is saved in a .json file for which the user needs to provide a path using the `--state-path` option.
 An application name must also be specified with the `-n` option.
+The state file will be named after the application name.

 ## Execution Condition
 For every Action an executionCondition can be defined.
 The execution condition allows to define if an action is executed or skipped.
 The default behaviour is that an Action is skipped if at least one input SubFeed is skipped.